1 Samuel 30: Verse 19

 And nothing of theirs was lacking, either small or great, sons or daughters, spoil or anything which they had taken from them; David recovered all.

 Through this victory David rescued all that the Amalekites had taken, his two wives, his men's wives, and all the children great and small, as well as all stuffs that were taken from Ziklag, so that nothing was missing.

 Dividing the spoils (30:21–31)

-David's successful attack obtained so much booty that enabled him to hand over some as gifts to the people of Judah (verses 26–31).
-This act and his ruling on the suggestion made by 'worthless fellows' (verses 22–25) displayed David's readiness to assume the role of king.
-Thus, Saul's sparing the Amalekites led to his downfall, whereas David's successful attack led to his rise as a king who was obedient to God.
+David's successful assault secured a substantial amount of loot, enabling him to distribute some as gifts to the people of Judah (verses 26–31).
+This action, along with his decision regarding the suggestion made by "churlish ones" (verses 22–25), demonstrates David's preparedness to assume the role of king.
+Consequently, Saul's leniency toward the Amalekites resulted in his downfall, while David's victorious campaign contributed to his ascent as a king who was obedient to God.